gil612/More_practice_on_Real-Time-ML-System/services/price_predictor/README.md

 Currently with 505 rows in the `ohlcv` topic, test size is 30% of data, target price is would using the shift method, current 5 minutes.

 Mean absolute error is 286.5

+Update:

+Increased the dataset to 2580 rows, test size is 30% of data, target price is would using the shift method, current 5 minutes.

+Mean absolute error is 156.87